 To this end, OSAC funds several scholarships per year of varying qualifications.
-Some are limited to high schools, towns, cities, or majors, while others are more broad.
+Some are limited to high schools, towns, cities, or majors, while others are broader.
 In total, OSAC doles out nearly $18 million in scholarship opportunities.
-For more information and to find the grant that’s perfect for them, students are encouraged to visit the online OSAC catalogue.
+For more information, students should visit the online OSAC catalog.

 In addition to their various scholarships based on specific qualifiers, OSAC also offers the general Opportunity Grants, their iteration of programs offered in many states across the country.
-Referred to as “OOGs,” the program’s website claims that they estimate awarding nearly 40,000 students in the 2015-16 academic year.
+Referred to as “OOGs,” the program’s website claims that they estimate awarding nearly 40,000 students every year.

 The grants are open to any student who is an Oregon resident, comes from a household earning less than $70,000 a year, and have been accepted (or are currently attending) at an institution of higher learning in Oregon.
-In order to be considered, students must fill out the FAFSA form or the Oregon Student Aid Application (ORSAA).
+Students must fill out the FAFSA form or the Oregon Student Aid Application (ORSAA).

 The musical traditions of Oregon do not follow a straight path, rather; they ebb and flow through the lazy forests like the bends of the Columbia River.
 In the 1950s, surfer group The Kingsmen adapted a classic blues tune called “Louie Louie,” and spun it into a worldwide hit.
 At the turn of the century, Elliott Smith transfixed audiences with deeply dark and poetic lyrics until his tragic suicide in 2003.
 Today, the “hipster” music scene in Portland produces genre-bending artists, case in point the folk-indie-pop-baroque-rockers The Decemberists, among others.